Johnson County Court Records

 Statewide Criminal History

-For a formal criminal background check that extends beyond Johnson County court records, the Texas Department of Public Safety operates a Crime Records Service where name-based criminal history searches can be requested for a fee.
-Fingerprint-based checks are available through the DPS for a more comprehensive result.
+If you need a formal criminal background check that goes beyond Johnson County court records, the Texas Department of Public Safety runs a Crime Records Service where you can request a name-based criminal history search for a fee.
+Fingerprint-based checks are also available through DPS for a more comprehensive result.

 Johnson County Civil Court Records

-Civil disputes in Johnson County are distributed among the District Court, County Court at Law, and Justice of the Peace courts depending on the amount in controversy and the nature of the claim.
+Civil disputes in Johnson County are divided among the District Court, County Court at Law, and Justice of the Peace courts based on the dollar amount in controversy and the nature of the claim.

 Jurisdictional Thresholds